LLNL/axom/src/axom/inlet/docs/sphinx/index.rst

 .. note:: Inlet, and this documentation, is under heavy development.

-Inlet, named because it provides a place of entry, is a C++ library that provides an easy way to read, store, and access information from an input deck.
+Inlet, named because it provides a place of entry, is a C++ library that provides an easy way to read, store, and access information from an input deck in a variety of input languages.

 Introduction